SergiTullochJimenez/newt_microbiome/README.md

 library("decontam")
 ```
 Following the guides in the Del Campo git-hub, the decontamination was done with the following code in two steps:
-The first one included extraction controls, aplicable to all samples
+The first one included extraction controls, applicable to all samples
 ```
 decontam_result_0.099 <- isContaminant(
   ps_filtered_2,